toggio/pseudoRandom/README.md

 print(random.randBytes(10,1))    # Expected output: b'xP;LOr[<+]'
 ```

+### Help us

+If you find this project useful and would like to support its development, consider making a donation.
+Any contribution is greatly appreciated!

+**Bitcoin (BTC) Address:** `3Ctmurhy18PmkTKPa2s7PjfAKzR8ZBj8Na`

 ### License
 **pseudoRandom** is licensed under the Apache License, Version 2.0.
 You are free to use, modify, and distribute the library in compliance with the license.